Marcu headshot

 Nov 10-13 | Attending CSCW 2024 to co-chair the Doctoral Consortium.

-Oct 28 | This UM faculty spotlight highlighted my new monthly comedy show that blends research presentations from my School of Information colleagues, and improvised scenes inspired by their research.
+Oct 28 | This UM faculty spotlight highlighted my new monthly comedy show that blends research presentations from my School of Information colleagues, with improvised scenes inspired by their research.

 Teaching